 Generally the student is responsible for establishing its committee in consultation with their supervisor.
 The student should discuss possible choices of committee members with their supervisor, then check the Policies and Procedures to ensure that potential members meet all UBC requirements.
 This decision is often based in part on the research interests and areas of expertise of individual professors.
 The student should consider approaching professors whose expertise and research area overlap somewhat with the thesis topic.

 In nearly all cases, the student will have to contact potential committee members to determine if they are available and interested in serving on their supervisory committee.
 However, a student can also ask their supervisor to approach a potential committee member on the student’s behalf.

 Composition of the Supervisory Committee

-The M.Sc. supervisory committee shall consist of the student’s supervisor and at least one committee member that is not directly involved in the project.
+The M.Sc. supervisory committee shall consist of the student’s supervisor and at least one committee member that has expertise in the research field.
 However, it is recommended that there be at least 2 members in addition to the supervisor.

 For Ph.D. students, the supervisory committee consists of the student’s supervisor and at least two faculty members, but it is highly recommended to have at least 3 members.
 The membership of committees must meet the requirements of the Faculty of Graduate Studies.

 Decisions about supervisory committee members are based on:

 - the collective experiences of the people involved